 Think about it:

-- The same effect occurs if you buy a company.
-You may be sensitive to issues and opportunities for improvement prior to the sale, but once your signature is on the dotted line… the endowment effect kicks in, and the rose-colored glasses are donned.
+The same effect occurs if you buy a company.
+You may be sensitive to issues and opportunities for improvement prior to the sale, but once your signature is on the dotted line… the endowment effect kicks in, and the rose-colored glasses magically appear.

 This has a huge implication for quality and process improvement.
 Once you own something, you are less able to see the problems that need to be solved.
 This is why we use external auditors for our ISO 9001 programs, or review panels for our government projects, or a quality award assessment process for evaluating how well we are translating strategy to action.

 Other people can see areas for improvement that you can’t, if you’re an owner of the process that has problems.
 The lesson?
 Get external eyes on your internal issues, and pay attention to their insights.

 …your organization’s blueprint: it identifies your business model and processes, provides details about how your people will work together to get things done, and establishes specifications for performance — so you can tell if you’re on track… or not.